MayankVikash/mayankvikash.in/posts/how-to-input-a-number-and-display-its-prime-digits/index.md

 ---
-title: How to input a number and display its prime digits?
+title: How to input a number and display its prime digits in Java?
 description: Program in java to input a number and display its prime digits.

 ---